Performing & Production Arts | UAL Diploma in Performing and Production Arts | Level 2

-Students can opt to focus on either performance subjects (acting, dance, singing) or production subjects (lighting, sound, set design).
+This course covers a range of theatre arts disciplines, both performance based and behind-the-scenes in production.
+You can opt to focus on either performance subjects (acting, dance, singing) or production subjects (lighting, sound, set design) at Level 3.

-If you are still deciding whether you prefer performance or production, you can opt to mix and match the course units and come out with a general qualification.
+If you are still deciding whether you prefer performance or production, you can opt to mix and match the course units and gain a general qualification.
 This will allow you to specialise further down the line in your studies.

-This Level 2 course is for students who have fewer than 4 GCSEs at grade 4 or above.
-You should have at least 3 GCSEs at grade 3 or above, including English or maths.
+This Level 2 course is for students who at least 3 GCSEs at grade 3 (D/E) or above, preferably including English or maths.

 - Mask work